 More information on Community Outreach, Duke of Edinburgh Award Scheme and other ways in which pupils can develop themselves as individuals can be found under the Enrichment Section.

 In addition girls have the chance to play for the Seniors Netball Team should they wish to continue with competitive sport on behalf of the school.
+Boys have the opportunity to play for the Senior Football and Basketball Teams.

 The Sixth Form has its own well-equipped gym, including Peloton bikes, which students can use between 8am-5pm, once they have completed their induction.

 Students are able to take part in a number of cultural and historical visits throughout their two years in Sixth Form.
 Opportunities further afield include a biannual sports tour (the destination in 2024 was Gibraltar), a CCF week at an army camp and the annual ski trip which runs during February half term.
+In July 2025 Lower 6 students undertook a trip to Krakow, part of which involved a visit to Auschwitz.

 Field trips form a part of some courses such as biology and geography, covering areas such as Iceland, the East Coast, Malham and Paris.